CJSatnarine/CJSatnarine.github.io/content/_index.md

 Hey, I'm CJ!
 I'm an aspiring graphics programmer/technical artist/game developer from Waterloo.
 I like coding and animating and languages and computers and reading and music.

 I attended Software Engineering Technology at Conestoga College between September 2023 and August 2024.
 Turned out software engineering wasn't my cup of tea, so I dropped out.
-Nowadays I'm just working on projects, volunteering at a [computer recycling centre](https://www.theworkingcentre.org/projects/computer-recycling/), and trying to teach myself a few things.
+Nowadays I'm just working on projects, volunteering at [Computer Recycling at the Working Centre](https://www.theworkingcentre.org/projects/computer-recycling/), and trying to teach myself a few things.

 > I do not use generative AI in any of my work.
 At this moment, I do not plan on using generative AI because I do not need it: my goal is to learn, not to just get things done.